trueheart78/book-notes/working-with-ruby-threads/ch15-how-sidekiq-uses-celluloid.md

 [&lt;&lt; Back to the README](README.md)

-# Chapter 12.
-Thread-Safety on Rails
+# Chapter 15.
+How Sidekiq Uses Celluloid

 *Notes forthcoming*